Lance Sweets

 Dr. Lance Sweets, Ph.D., Psy.D., is a fictional character in the American television series Bones.
 He was portrayed by John Francis Daley.

 Daley first made three guest appearances as Sweets during the first eight episodes of Season 3, first appearing in "The Secret in the Soil".
 He was promoted to a series regular and appeared in the opening credits beginning with the episode "The Santa in the Slush".
 He also guest-starred on the spin-off The Finder.
-The character is killed off in the first episode of the show's tenth season, "The Conspiracy in the Corpse", making him the first and only main character of Bones to die.
+The character is killed off in the first episode of the show's tenth season, "The Conspiracy in the Corpse".

 Early life

 Little is revealed about Sweets' birth parents.
 In "Double Trouble In The Panhandle", Sweets reveals that his birth mother was a psychic working in a circus in South Florida; upon reaching the age of majority he attempted to track her down, but could gain no information from the insular circus community.
 Before being adopted he was in foster care.
 He lived in four foster homes by the time he was adopted at age six by the Finleys.
 He mentioned that he was beaten by a foster dad "for sport" and the whip scars are still visible on his back.
 His loving, but elderly, adoptive parents died shortly before Dr. Sweets began working with Booth and Brennan, leaving him without a family.
 Sweets' relationship with his adoptive parents, however, left him with the belief that broken people can be saved by people with good hearts, inspiring him to become a psychologist.
 Most of this was uncovered by Dr. Gordon Wyatt in reading Sweets' manuscript on Booth and Brennan's working relationship, stating that works like his often reveal more about the writer than the subject matter.
 He correctly deduces that Sweets was adopted as a child and suffered some sort of abuse.
 Details about his life as a teenager are few; but the episode "Mayhem on a Cross" reveals that he had been a fan of death metal as a teenager, which he still listens to after a bad day.

 Sweets is highly educated and intelligent despite his youth, holding two doctorates despite only being 22 years old when he made his first appearance in the show.
 He completed his undergraduate degree at the University of Toronto and has a master's degree in Abnormal Psychology from Temple University and two doctorates (Clinical Psychology and Behavioral Analysis) from Columbia University and the University of Pennsylvania.
 To have reached this level of education, Sweets must have begun college at age 14 or 15, attending for three years before obtaining his master's degree in (roughly one or two years) and then his doctorates within three years.
 This has led some members of the team to doubt his degrees' validity, and Sweets has admitted to Brennan that he earned money for graduate school by teaching psychological techniques to car salesmen — a fact that he is not proud of.